Five Aizawl FC players moving to ISL in one season is no mean feat, says coach Stanley Rozario | Goal.com

 "The lifestyle of the people in this region is a major factor (behind their success in sports).
 In Kolkata, Bengaluru and Goa, people have other alternative professions which will help them lead a luxurious life.
 But here, sports is the easiest way out to do that.
 Along with football, I would say boxing and archery are also well received by the people.
 But definitely, football remains the most popular.

 "They know they have the potential and they have seen players like Renedy (Singh), Bhaichung (Bhutia), Mama (Shylo Malsawmtluanga), Gouramangi (Singh) who have done so well in life after proving themselves in football.
-So they first want to break into I-League and then to ISL to get better salary and benefits," explains the coach.
+So they first want to break into I-League and then to ISL to get better salary and benefits," explained the coach to Goal.

 In this summer, five Aizawl FC players have jumped ship to Indian Super League (ISL) outfits.
 Academy graduate Jonathan and Rochharzela have joined NorthEast United, Vanruatfela and Ramfangzauva have joined Odisha FC, whereas Joe Zoherliana has been signed by Bengaluru FC.
 Rozario feels that this is no mean feat for the club and it further encourages other young aspirants to take the sport more seriously.